Here's a breakdown of everything this article covers:

 Aligning content in headers and footers with tab stops

-While editing you may have noticed two of the tab stops symbols on the horizontal ruler there. there's actually three, one's hidden on the left by the indent markers.
+While editing you may have noticed two of the tab stops symbols on the horizontal ruler there.
+There's actually three, one's hidden on the left by the indent markers.

 Different headers and footers for first pages